Want something easy to grow that will impress your friends? Then grow garlic!

 “Softneck” garlic is what you see in garlic braids.
 The neck or stem of softnecks is pliable, allowing the leaves to be braided before they dry.
 Very mild forms of softneck are what you usually find in the grocery stores.

 Softnecks have thicker skins and can be a bit more difficult to peel.
-But those heavier skins also give the softnecks a longer shelf life, averaging around five months is stored properly.
+But those heavier skins also give the softnecks a longer shelf life, averaging around five months if stored properly.

 The “hardneck” varieties of garlic tend to have more intense, complicated flavor.
-Their stem is woody, and usually, produces a flower stalk called a “scape.”
+Their stem is woody, and usually produces a flower stalk called a “scape.”
 This wonderful tall spike will often turn into a complete curley-cue after it emerges in the spring.
 The experts advise that removing the scape before it starts to straighten will concentrate the plant’s energy and make bigger bulbs.
 Sometimes I leave a few just because they make me laugh.
 The harvested scapes are full of nice garlic flavor and make good additions to dishes like stir-fry and soup.
+It’s best not to let the mature seeds spread on their own.
+You could end of with dozens of tiny garlic plants where you may not want them next season.

-The hardnecks have thinner skin, which makes them easier to peel when you’re cooking but also gives them a shorter shelf life than the softnecks.
-Hardnecks will keep for an average of three, may four months, if properly stored.
+The hardnecks have thinner outer skin than the softnecks.
+That makes them easier to peel but also gives them a shorter shelf life than the softnecks.
+Hardnecks will keep for an average of three to four months if properly stored.

 Plant the lovely cloves pointing up to the sky